 Celibacy in Chandogya Upanishad

-The fifth section of the eighth chapter of Chandogya Upanishad highlights the importance of Brahmacharya.
+The fifth section of the eighth chapter of Chandogya Upanishad highlights the importance of celibacy.

 Importance of Brahmacharya

-They, now, call Sattrayana (Sacrificial session) which is only Celibacy; as it is only by means of celibacy that one attains Salvation from Being (Sat).
-Besides, they call Mouna (silence) which is only celibacy; as it is only by means of celibacy that one understands Self and then meditates.
+They, now, call Sattrayana (Sacrificial session) which is only Celibacy; as it is only by employing celibacy that one attains Salvation from Being (Sat).
+Besides, they call Mouna (silence) which is only celibacy; as it is only through celibacy that one understands Self and then meditates.
 (Verse 8.5.2).

 The benefits of Celibacy

-The region of Brahma belongs to them who attain the two oceans Ara and Nya by means of celibacy.
+The region of Brahma belongs to those who attain the two oceans Ara and Nya using celibacy.
 For them, there is freedom of action in all regions.
 (Verse 8.5.4).

 The oceans and regions do not have an external existence.
 Because they are located inside.
 Sri Shankara concludes that Ara, Nya, and other things connected with the region of Brahman are purely mental objects.
 They are not for those who are not firm in their celibacy.
-The Ocean of Aira is the ocean of nectar.
-Banyan tree-Somasavana is nectar dropping tree.
+The Ocean of Ara is the ocean of nectar.
+The Banyan tree Somasavana is nectar nectar-dropping tree.
 The Aparajita region of Brahman is a region that cannot be conquered by persons other than with Celibacy.

 Celibacy in Bhagavad Gita

 praśhāntātmā vigata-bhīr brahmachāri-vrate sthitaḥ